-The SLOC UK Outsourcing Policy governs details of the activity to be undertaken prior to entering into an agreement, and the oversight and control activities required during the lifetime of an outsourcing arrangement.
+The SLOC UK Outsourcing Policy details the activity to be undertaken prior to entering into an agreement, and the oversight and control activities required during the lifetime of an outsourcing arrangement.
 This dictates that SLOC UK must establish a contractual right to information about the outsourced activities and a contractual right to issue instructions concerning the outsourced activities.